grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Bastian suddenly called from the control room with a sense of urgency.
 "Up on the bridge: the depth-under-keel has a warning light and is showing very shallow --- two meters."

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "Umm, Sir Piero...are you sure there's enough fuckin' water here?"
 Percy asked him.

 "Plenty of water.
 I have taken many ships through here."

 "But subs...we draft a little fucking deeper, you know."

 "Sub marines.
-Ya, ya."
+Yes, yes."

 At that moment the grounding alarm buzzed loudly in the control room.
-Percy flew down the ladder and stood behind Bastian, staring at the wall of gauges.
+Percy flew down the ladder to stand behind Bastian and stare at the wall of gauges.
 The depth-under-keel gauge had a bright red light lit next to it, and the needle was hovering just off the zero pin.
 Percy punched the button that silenced the annoying buzz of the alarm.

 "Piero!" she called up to the bridge.
 "There is very very little water under us!"